TrelisResearch/yet-another-applied-llm-benchmark/README.md

 For a wide variety of other one-click templates, see the [one-click-llms repo](https://GitHub.com/TrelisResearch/one-click-llms).

+Other notes:
-> Reminder, make sure to include config.json in your .gitignore file
+- Reminder, make sure to include config.json in your .gitignore file

-### RunPod Quickstart
+- TGI's openai endpoint is in development and can be buggy.
+Therefore, it is recommended to use a vLLM one-click template (this is the case for openchat_3.5).

 ## Set up docker/podman container [highly recommended]